How-to: Import and export data in Stradview

 Importing surfaces is a little different: this can only be done over an already open data set, and only if the location of the surface at least partially coincides with the location of the data.
 Surfaces can be imported to any object using the 'import' button on the draw task.
 It is also possible to transform the location of a surface as it is imported.
 When a surface is imported, cross-sections of this object are also created in the original images (possibly skipping some image frames in the process).
 A surface can be re-created from these cross-sections at a different resolution.

 When importing object structures from DICOM RTSTRUCT files, the contours are only read in if the 3D positions align with the data which is currently loaded.
-Importing either NIfTI label data or DICOM SEG files is a bit different: these are stored as volumetric masks (labels) per object, but are turned into contours which border these images on loading into Stradview.
+Importing either NIfTI, NRRD or Analyze label data or DICOM SEG files is a bit different: these are stored as volumetric masks (labels) per object, but are turned into contours which border these images on loading into Stradview.
 This allows for SEG files with overlapping objects.
 If you then create surfaces from these objects and save these as a NIfTI or NRRD mask, you will re-create a set of labelled data, but this format does not allow objects to overlap.

 Exporting data to other formats